FarisZR/FarisZR.com/content/post/knocker-access-your-homelab-without-vpn/index.md

 ---
-title: "Knocker: Access Your Homelab From Outside Without Needing a VPN!"
+title: "Knocker: Skip the VPN for your homelab, Just Knock"
-date: 2025-11-27
+date: 2025-12-14
 tags:
     - Homelab
     - knock-based
     - firewall
     - reverse-proxy
     - Knocker
-# image: thumbnail.jpg
 slug: knocker-access-your-homelab-without-vpn
 keywords:
   - Homelab
   - Tailscale
   - VPN
   - Firewall
-draft: true
+image: thumbnail.jpeg
+description: Knocker is a knock-based access control system that lets you whitelist your IP with a simple token request. skipping the nightmare of setting up a VPN on every device.
+Just knock and your whole network gets access.
 ---

 I have a homelab, but accessing it from outside my home network was always a pain.
-I didn't want to deal with the hassle of toggling VPNs on every device just to watch something on Jellyfin, so I created Knocker!
+I didn't want to deal with the hassle of setting up VPNs on every device just to watch something on Jellyfin, so I built Knocker!

-It's a knock-based access control service for your homelab that actually works with mobile apps with clients on most platforms used by homelabbers.
+It's a knock-based access control service for your homelab that actually works with mobile apps, with clients on most platforms used by homelabbers.

 <!-- markdownlint-disable MD033 -->
 {{< video src="knocker-video.webm" autoplay="true" poster="./.png" >}}